Bangladesh ferry fire: Dozens killed near Jhalakathi

 As many as 500 people were reportedly on board the vessel.

-Ferry accidents are not uncommon in Bangladesh with mishaps blamed on poor maintenance, lax safety standards and overcrowding.
+Ferry accidents are not uncommon in Bangladesh, with incidents blamed on overcrowding, poor maintenance and safety standards in the country's many shipyards.
+Vessels often sink in bad weather.

+In June 2020, dozens of people were killed when a boat carrying about 50 people capsized near Dhaka.